ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 ## best monitoring service for visibility, insight and outage mitigation
 ### Azure Advisor
 available for **free** and provides:
-- solutions to improve cost-effectiveness, performance, high availability, reliability, and security. designed to help you save time on cloud optimization
+- solutions to improve *cost-effectiveness, performance, high availability, reliability, and security*. designed to help you save time on cloud optimization
     - Operational Excellence:  achieve process and workflow efficiency, resource manageability, and deployment best practices.
 - cannot file a cap relaxation request for resource limit
-- access the Advisor using the Azure portal, the Azure command line interface (CLI), or the Advisor API.
+- access the Advisor using the Azure portal, the Azure command line interface (CLI), or the *Advisor API*.
 - configure alerts to automatically notify you of new recommendations
 - doesn't provide a way to improve the security of your Azure Active Directory (Azure AD) environment.
 Azure Active Directory has a function called Identity Protection, which allows you to obtain analysis information on the security structure of your organization.
 It helps you identify potential attacks and understand the effectiveness of your policies.